Everything To Know About Your Birth Flower

 Shop this Baggu 3D Daisy Zip Bag Set, available on Shopbop.

 If you're a generally positive person that's open to new experiences, you very well might've been born in July.
-Delphiniums symbolize cheerfulness and goodwill, and it's no accident that this carefully selected perennial blooms in the summer months.
+The delphinium symbolises cheerfulness and goodwill, and it's no accident that this carefully selected perennial blooms in the summer months.
+The other July flower — the herbaceous embodiment of purity and majesty — is the water lily.

 Shop this Tulianna and Alejandra Garces Birth Month Necklace, available on Uncommon Goods.